ksator/netbox_automation/README.md

    - device management ip addresses
    - ip addresses to assign to devices interfaces

-In addition to this, there are others Netbox details (device-types and a platform) that will be configured automatically.
+In addition to this, there are others Netbox details that will be configured automatically:
+   - device-types (Juniper qfx5100-48s-6q and qfx10002-36q)
+   - a platform (Junos platform with a junos napalm_driver)

 Run these commands on your laptop:
 ```